masutaka/github-actions-all-in-one-project/README.md

   args    = ["pull_request"]

   env = {
     PROJECT_NUMBER      = "2"           # required.
 For https://github.com/masutaka/sandbox-github-actions/projects/2
-    INITIAL_COLUMN_NAME = "To do" # required.
+    INITIAL_COLUMN_NAME = "In progress" # required.
 It is added to this column.
   }
 }
 ```